rohe/openid_course/apache_skeleton/README.md

 1. Restart Apache: ``service apache2 restart``

 1. Verify it works by browsing to [https://localhost:8090/protected](https://localhost:8090/protected).

+   **Note: you may get a warning in your browser about the certificate for ``localhost``, due to it being self-signed.
+Proceed to the site anyway (since this is expected).**

 1. If any errors occur, view the log at ``/var/log/apache2/error.log`` and use your browsers tools to view network traffic and examine the requests/responses.